sydasif/python-book/docs/source/02_basic/04_operator.md

 ## Identity Operators

-Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location.
+Identity operators are used to compare the objects, not if they are equal, but if they are the same object, with the same memory location.

 | Syntax      | Description | Example |
 | ----------- | ----------- | ------- |